 The prices of our products are determined principally by world prices, which, in some cases, have been subject to substantial volatility in recent years.
 World lithium, fertilizer and other chemical prices constantly vary depending upon the relationship between supply and demand at any given time.
-Supply and demand dynamics for our products are tied to a certain extent to global economic cycles, and have been impacted by circumstances related to such cycles.
-Furthermore, the supply of lithium, certain fertilizers or other chemical products, including certain products that we provide, varies principally depending on the production of the major producers, (including us) and their respective business strategies.
+Supply and demand dynamics for our products are tied to a certain extent to global economic cycles and have been impacted by circumstances related to such cycles.
+Furthermore, the supply of lithium, certain fertilizers, or other chemical products, including certain products that we provide, varies principally depending on the production of the major producers, (including us) and their respective business strategies.

 We expect that prices for the products we manufacture will continue to be influenced, among other things, by worldwide supply and demand and the business strategies of major producers.
 Some of the major producers (including us) have increased or decreased production and have the ability to increase or decrease production.
-As a result, the prices of our products may be subject to substantial volatility.
-High volatility or a substantial decline in the prices or sales volumes of one or more of our products could have a material adverse effect on our business, financial condition and results of operations.